jruby/jruby-rack/README.md

   verify that the .html resource exists.
 Default is false.
 (Note that apparently some servers may not implement `getResource` in the way that is expected here, so in that case this setting won't matter.)
+- `jruby.rack.ignore.env`: Clears out the ENV hash in each runtime to insulate the application from the environment.

 ## Logging